-WAVELETS AND MULTIRATE DIGITAL SIGNAL PROCESSING C-DEEP x(t): function Good pieceria Constant representation WAVELETS AND MULTIRATE DIGITAL SIGNAL PROCESSING C-DEEP Wer JO, T[ (-(+) dt $\int x(t) dt$ " D = averageWAVELETS AND MULTIRATE DIGITAL SIGNAL PROCESSING C-DEEP interval of size T, = (x(t)dt)(T) + that torval

-So what we are saying, if you have a function x of time, a good piecewise constant representation is the following.
-Over the interval of T, over the interval from say 0 to T, now you know strictly it is the open interval between 0 and T, the representation would be integrate x of t dt from 0 to T and divide by T, the average.
-Now of course on any particular integral of T, the same holds.
-So we say that on every interval of T, on any particular interval of T, of size T, the average would be obtained by 1 by T integral over that interval of T, when you write it like this, you mean that particular interval of T.
+Let us write that down mathematically so what we are saying if you have a function x of time, a good piecewise constant representation is the following.

+Over the interval of t over the interval form say 0 to t now you know strictly it is the open interval between 0 and t the representation would be integrate x of tdt from 0 to t and divide by t the average.

+Now of course on any particular interval of t the same holds so we say that on every interval of t on any particular interval of t of size t the average would be obtained by 1 by t integral over that interval of t, when you write it like this you mean that particular interval of t integral of xt with respect to small t.
+This is a piecewise constant representation of the function on the interval of size t.
+Now the same thing could be done for an interval of size t by 2.

-Integral of x t with respect to small t.
-This is a piecewise constant representation of the function on that interval of size T. Now the same thing could be done for an interval of size T by 2.
-So over an interval of size T by 2, you would similarly have 1 by T by 2 integral over that interval of length T by 2 x t dt.
-Now we are going closer to the idea of wavelets.
-Let us pick a particular interval of size T, in fact again without any loss of generality let us choose the interval from 0 to T and divide it into 2 sub intervals of size T by 2.
+So over an interval of size t by 2 you would similarly have 1 by t by 2 integral over that interval of length t by 2 x(t)dt.

+Now we are going closer to the idea of wavelets lets pick a particular interval of size t in fact again without any loss of generality, let us choose the interval from 0 to t and divide it into 2 subintervals of sizes t by 2.

-So what I mean is take this interval of size T, 0 to T, I am expanding it, so you have this function here over that interval, divide this into 2 sub intervals of size T by 2.
-1st take the piecewise constant approximation on the entire interval of T and I show that by a dot and dash line.
-You can visualize the average will be somewhere here.
-So this is the average on the entire interval 0 to T. Now I take the sub intervals of size T by 2, so I have this sub interval of size T by 2, I use a dash and cross to write down the average there, so I have dash and cross, dash and cross here.
+So what I mean is take interval of size t 0 to t I am expanding it so you have this function here over that interval divide this into 2 sub intervals of sizes t by 2 first take the piecewise constant approximation on the entire interval of t and I will show that by a dot and dash line.
+You can visualize the average would be somewhere here so this is the average on the entire interval 0 to t.

-You can visualize that in this sub interval, the average will be somewhere here.
-And similarly in this sub interval, you could write down the average something like this.
-Now let us keep this a main, let us call this average A on T, let us call this average A1 on T by 2 and let us call this average A2 on the interval of size T by 2 and let us write down the expressions for each of these averages.
-What are the expressions?
+Now I take the sub intervals of size t by 2 so I have this sub interval of size t by 2 I use a dash and cross to write down the average there, so I have a dash and cross dash and cross here.
+You can visualize that in this sub interval the average would be somewhere here and similarly in this sub interval you could write down an average something like this.
+Now let us give this a name, let us call this average A on t, let us call this average a1 on t by 2 and let us call this average a2 on an interval of size t by 2 and let us write down the expressions for each of these averages.

-WAVELETS AND MULTIRATE DIGITAL SIGNAL PROCESSING C-DEEP $x \oplus dt$
+WAVELETS AND MULTIRATE DIGITAL SIGNAL PROCESSING C-DEEP IT DOMEAN